Blog Hopping Along and tidying up

 Enjoy!

 I’ve been trying to get some crafting done in time for Valentine’s Day as I have 3 little monkeys in school now and that means loads of cards for their friends.
 I could easily grab those little ones from the dollar store but where’s the fun in that??
 So I grabbed some cardstock in the retired colours (hey, I love my kids and even like their friends, but why use current stuff on their cards when I have a mess load of older cardstock to use up?).
 As a fabulous mom, I also have stamps with their names on them – saves me the agony of watching them scribble their names over and over getting messier as they go along.
-Here’s what I made – 21 for Katie, 26 for Heather and 30 for Sarah.
+Here’s what I made – 21 for K, 26 for H and 30 for S.

 Then I grab those handy leftover bags from the Summer Reading Club medals, add candy, heart-shaped lollipops, and stickers and send the kids to school!